AI Resume Screening: How I Scored 6,000+ Candidates Without Reading Every Resume

 - "Tell us about a trade-off you made in a similar role."

 Keep the questionnaire short.
 Research shows that long or unclear assessments increase candidate abandonment.
-Two or three focused questions get you better signal than ten vague ones.

 In 100Hires, this works through a questionnaire sent via nurture campaign automation: